EmrecanKaracayir/winscode-11/README.md

 ## Currently under development!

-My aim for this theme are, simplicity and harmony.
+My aims for this theme are, simplicity and harmony.
 This theme will be:

 * Easy for your eyes,
 * Easy for your brain, (consistency & simplicity)